British logistics in the Falklands War: Ascension

 A dozen RAF Lockheed C-130 Hercules transports flew to Ascension via Gibraltar and Dakar on 3 April, bringing stores and RAF and Royal Navy personnel to establish a base on Ascension.
 Royal Navy Captain Robert McQueen was appointed to command the British Forces Support Unit (BFSU) on Ascension, and arrived on 8 April.
 The BFSU ballooned to over 800 personnel in the first three weeks.
 It began operating Westland Sea King and Wessex helicopters.

 Aviation fuel storage facilities on Ascension were controlled by the United States.
 On 13 April, the US agreed that the British forces could use 950000 USgal of the 12.5 e6USgal stored on the island.
 Some 250000 USgal of this allocation was consumed on 19 April, and just 12000 USgal remained on 25 April when a supply tanker with 2.4 e6USgal commenced replenishment.
 At this point, the US released its reserve stocks for British use.
 Fuel was discharged from tankers through a floating pipeline to an American fuel farm.
 It then needed to be transported 3.5 mi to Wideawake Airfield.
 Tanker trucks found the island's steep and rough road heavy going.
 The compacted volcanic rock used to surface the roads was abrasive, and tyres soon wore out.
 New sets had to be flown in.
 Sappers of 1 Troop, 51 Field Squadron, Royal Engineers, built a pipeline to connect the fuel farm with the storage tanks at the airfield.
 Meanwhile, 12 Petroleum Operations Section, Royal Army Ordnance Corps, had taken over management of the fuel farm.
 Fuel storage at Wideawake Airfield was increased by 180000 USgal by the addition of 30000 USgal fuel bladders.

 The RAF presence sharply increased after it was decided to use Ascension as a base for operations.
 Two Hawker Siddeley Nimrod maritime patrol aircraft arrived on 5 April.
-These were followed by seventeen Handley Page Victor aerial refuelling tankers and three Avro Vulcan bombers, which conducted raids on the Falkland Islands as part of Operation Black Buck.
+These were followed by seventeen Handley Page Victor aerial refuelling tankers and two Avro Vulcan bombers, which conducted raids on the Falkland Islands as part of Operation Black Buck.
 The first five Victor tankers deployed to Ascension on 18 April, followed by four more the next day.
 Six more deployed by the end of the month, bringing the Victor tanker force to fourteen, since one had returned to their base at RAF Marham on 26 April.
 Each was refuelled by another Victor before leaving UK airspace.
 The station commander at Marham, Group Captain J. S. B. Price, became the senior RAF officer at Ascension.
 Wing Commander D. W. Maurice-Jones assumed command of the Victor detachment until 22 April, when he was relieved by Wing Commander A. W. Bowman, the commander of No. 57 Squadron RAF.